Expect these restaurant manager interview questions that explore your strengths, skills and expertise for the job opportunity.

 What makes you the right person for this job?

 You need to fully understand the role of the restaurant manager and in particular the key requirements for this job.
-Discuss your previous success in ensuring profitability, building sales, securing excellent reviews, retaining and developing employees and delivering a great restaurant experience.
+Discuss your previous success in:

 Can you describe your management style?